In this FDD Talk post, you’ll learn the following:

 - Section I – Background information on the MOD Pizza franchise opportunity, including relevant news updates

-- 2017 average, median, high, and low weekly net sales for the 77 company-owned and 12 franchised MOD Pizza restaurants that had been open and operating for a minimum of two years as of December 31, 2017 and had been operated continuously through December 31, 2017 (“Mature Restaurants”)
+- 2018 average, median, high, and low weekly net sales for the 77 affiliate-owned and 12 franchisee-owned Covered Restaurants that were open at least 3 years as of December 31, 2018 (the “3-Year Covered Restaurants”)

 Section I – Background Information